-A phased approach to mandatory climate reporting in issuers' sustainability reports, based on TCFD recommendations, and whether sustainability report assurance should become mandatory and a potential requirement for one-time sustainability training for all directors.
+- A phased approach to mandatory climate reporting in issuers' sustainability reports, based on TCFD recommendations, and whether sustainability report assurance should become mandatory and a potential requirement for one-time sustainability training for all directors. - 2.
 A requirement for issuers to have a board diversity policy and provide disclosures on related targets, plans and timelines in their annual reporting.

-The commentary period ended on 27 September 2021 after which a potential amendment of the policy or rule may be subject to regulatory concurrence.
+The commentary period ended on 27 September 2021 after which the SGX unveiled a roadmap for issuers to provide climate-related disclosures based on recommendations of the TCFD in December 2021.
 As Grace Fu, Minister for Sustainability and the Environment rightfully stated "Sustainability is a journey, not the destination.
 Our work to achieve sustainable development is never done."